Mea Fisher

-Mea Fisher aka DJ Mea, born Amy Elizabeth Fisher, is an American electronic music DJ, vocalist, and producer known for singing live vocals over her DJ sets.
+Mea Fisher aka DJ Mea is an American electronic music DJ, vocalist, and producer known for singing live vocals over her DJ sets.
 She gained prominence as the lead singer for the industrial rock band Lords of Acid touring and recording an album with the band.

 Musical career

 In 2000, Fisher was working in the Chicago house scene, collaborating with producers.
 She performed on the Funky Tekno Tribe Tour as its only female DJ.
 Her first DJ mix compilation was released in 2000, under the label After Hours.

 In 2008, she formed an industrial band called MeandMyMachine.
 She later fulfilled her role as the lead singer for electro-industrial rock band Lords of Acid, joining them on their 2011 Sonic Angel tour and Extreme Fest Tour in 2017, and providing lead vocals on their 2012 album, Deep Chills.